 - Anuloma Pranayama (Alternate nostril breathing)

+I did a detailed post here on nasal breathing and nasal humming which are great techniques for stress reduction I use daily.
 You can also use some cool apps and devices to help train your breathing without having to invest in the RESPeRATE device.
 I've listed a couple of these below:

 - Pranayama app by Saagara.
 Watch my demo video here